tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-1.md

 **Note: If you need a refresher on JavaScript object literals, please read this tutorial page: [JavaScript Object Literals](web-apps-7.md)**

-We are now going to simplify our code somewhat by moving most of the circle moving and drawing code onto a single object literal.
+We are now going to simplify our code somewhat by transferring most of the circle moving and drawing code onto a single object literal.
 Go ahead and make the following changes:

 **js/classes.js**
 ```javascript